apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Cert Reporting Tool <cert_reporting_tool.en>`
    Examines and logs information on loaded certificates.

+:doc:`Client Allow List <client_allow_list.en>`
+   Check to ensure that at least one of the names in the client provided certificate exists in the configured allow list.

 :doc:`Collapsed-Forwarding <collapsed_forwarding.en>`
    Allows to Collapse multiple Concurrent requests by downloading once from the Origin and serving